' Abstract

 attitudes of assimilation and self-hatred (Worrell & Gardner-Kitt, 2006, p.
 296)- which appear to be a

-ethnic salience.
+good two-dimensional conception of ethnic salience.
 The questionnaire will employ a few questions

 inspired or adapted from each of these three scales.
 One problem with the MEIM, however, is that it